 Breast Ptosis: What causes it?

-- Larger breast cup size even before pregnancy
+- Pre-pregnancy breast size

 Some patients’ breasts are denser than others.
 Your breasts are made from both heavy breast tissue (like mammary glands) and lighter fat.